To decide if your "spells" are seizures, your doctor will do an exam and ask you detailed questions about your health and your family members.

-An electroencephalogram (EEG) to identify any abnormal electrical misfiring in the brain and help predict the risk of future seizures
+An electroencephalogram (EEG) records your brain's electrical activity.
+The results may show misfiring in your brain and help predict the chance of future seizures.

-Brain imaging tests such as an MRI or CT scan to help narrow down a possible treatable cause
+Brain imaging tests such as an MRI or CT scan can help narrow down a possible cause you could treat.